jdfenlason/FotBets/README.md

 - User can see their profile
 - User can see their current rank on the Leaderboard
 - User can look at their recent bets wagered

+# Planned Features
+- Users can sign in and sign out
+- Users can create their own league to play against each other
+- Users can communicate with one another in their league via chat
+- Users can view current live scores for games that are happening currently

 #####